We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Herpes symptoms include sores on the skin.
 The infection typically affects the mouth, genitals, and anal area.

-This article will discuss several home remedies that may help a person manage the symptoms of herpes.
+This article discusses several home remedies that may help a person manage the symptoms of herpes, along with some options for where to purchase items.
 It will also cover prevention and when to see a doctor.

 A hot or cold compress may ease the pain and itchiness of a herpes lesion.
 Applying

 A cold compress is easy to make at home.
 Wrap a flannel around an ice pack and apply it to the painful area.

 Individuals can purchase hot and cold compresses from various pharmacies and online stores.